Mr. and Mrs. DeBusk

 There is a parent/scholar/mentor orientation that occurs the Saturday before DECATS to introduce everyone to each other and scholars receive their schedule.
 A grand closing celebration takes place on the last day of DECATS to show off all of the scholars' hard work.

 Scholars choose three courses to take during the three-week period.
 A fourth course, Perspectives, is automatically chosen depending on how many years the scholar has been to DECATS.
-Courses fall into the categories of literature, drama, creative writing, journalism, social studies, religion, mathematics, science, technology, art, music, and problem solving.
+Courses fall into the categories of literature, drama, creative writing, journalism, social studies, religion, mathematics, science, technology, art, music, and problem-solving.

 Scholars wear casual clothes and, on Tuesday and Thursday, everyone wears their DECATS t-shirt.
 Since DECATS is not "school," there is no homework.
-Everyone brings his or her own lunch every day (except on the last day of the program where dismissal is midday).
+Everyone brings his or her own lunch every day (except on the last day of the program when dismissal is midday).